cosmos/governance/Slashing.md

 That's ~17.5 hours instead of ~18.5 hours, assuming 7s block times.

 ## 3. `DowntimeJailDuration`
-### Short desc, in nanoseconds.
+### The suspension time (aka jail time) for a validator that is offline too long, in nanoseconds.
 #### `cosmoshub-3` default: `600000000000`

-Long Desc
+A validator in the active set that's offline for too long, besides being slashed, will be temporarily removed from the active set (aka "jailed") for at least [`DowntimeJailDuration`](#3-DowntimeJailDuration), which is 10 minutes (`600000000000` nanoseconds).
+During this time, a validator is not able to sign blocks and its delegators will not earn staking rewards.
+After the `DowntimeJailDuration` period has passed, the validator operator may send an "unjail" transaction to resume validator operations.

+All in Bits has published more about liveness [here](https://docs.cosmos.network/master/modules/slashing/04_begin_block.html).

 ### Potential implications
 #### Decreasing the value of `DowntimeJailDuration`
-Decreasing the value of the `DowntimeJailDuration` parameter will ---.
-This may ---.
+Decreasing the value of the `DowntimeJailDuration` parameter will require a validator to wait less time before resuming validator operations.
+During this time, a validator is not able to sign blocks and its delegators will not earn staking rewards.

 #### Increasing the value of `DowntimeJailDuration`
-Increasing the value of the `DowntimeJailDuration` parameter will ---.
-This may ---.
+Increasing the value of the `DowntimeJailDuration` parameter will require a validator to wait more time before resuming validator operations.
+During this time, a validator is not able to sign blocks and its delegators will not earn staking rewards.

-### Notes

 ## 4. `SlashFractionDoubleSign`